IF A FAMILY MEMBER IS SUICIDAL

 Ask the person if they have a plan to kill themselves.
 If yes then:

 Seek professional help immediately, especially if the person is not thinking straight.

-Attempt to get the person to promise not to act on these plans without first talking to a hotline (800) 273-TALK (8255) or mental health professional.
+Attempt to get the person to promise not to act on these plans without first talking to a crisis line at 988, or mental health professional.

 Remove any objects that can be used for harm (guns, pills, razors, etc.).

-If you don't know what to do, call a professional, such as the police, suicide hotline (800) 273-TALK (8255), or mental health professional.
+If you don't know what to do, call a professional, such as the police, suicide & crisis lifeline at 988, or a mental health professional.